treydenklein/Winning_Strategy/README.md

 **5.** Now, you are given a choice: stick with your original choice (Door 1), or switch to the remaining unopened door (Door 2).

-**Now, the question is: what should you do to maximize your chances of winning the prize?**
+**Now, the question is: what should you do to maximize your chances of winning the prize??** 💰

 # Solution

 The correct answer is that you should **accept the offer and switch doors...**

-- Making the switch gives you a **66.667%** chance of winning
+- 🔥 Making the switch gives you a **66.667%** chance of winning
-- Sticking with your original choice leaves you with a **33.333%** chance
+- 👎 Sticking with your original choice leaves you with a **33.333%** chance

 Although it might seem counterintuitive at first, the reason behind this solution is that when you switch, you benefit from the information provided by the host's action of opening a door with a zonk.

-Essentially, switching allows you to "double" your chances of winning.
+Essentially, switching allows you to "double" your chances of winning 📈

 # Explanations